DanielMFernandes/CCNA_Course_Notes/Course_Notes/WAN_Architectures.md

 SITE-TO-SITE versus REMOTE-ACCESS VPN

 - SITE-TO-SITE VPNs typically use IPSec
-- REMOTE-ACCESS VPNs typically use TLS
+- Remote-access VPNs typically use TLS
-- SITE-TO-SITE VPNs provide SERVICE to many DEVICES within the SITES they are connecting
+- SITE-TO-SITE VPNs provide SERVICE to many devices within the SITES they are connecting
-- REMOTE-ACCESS VPNs provide SERVICE to the ONE END DEVICE the VPN CLIENT SOFTWARE is installed on
+- Remote-access VPNs provide SERVICE to the ONE end device the VPN CLIENT SOFTWARE is installed on

-- SITE-TO-SITE VPNs are typically used to permanently connect TWO SITES over the INTERNET
+- SITE-TO-SITE VPNs are typically used to permanently connect TWO SITES over the Internet
-- REMOTE-ACCESS VPNs are typically used to provide ON-DEMAND ACCESS for END DEVICES that want to securely ACCESS company resources while connected to a network which is not SECURE
+- Remote-access VPNs are typically used to provide ON-DEMAND access for end devices that want to securely access company resources while connected to a network which is not SECURE

 ---